- Collection Level

 The Walter Sava collection on Martín Fierro consists of multiple editions of José Hernández’s nineteenth-century epic poem on the legendary Argentine gaucho, Martín Fierro.
 Developed through gift and non-state funds only.

-Materials in this collecting area document pre-Stonewall gay, lesbian, bisexual, and transgender life and culture, as well as the historical and contemporary Milwaukee-area LGBT community.
+Materials in this collecting area document pre-Stonewall gay, lesbian, bisexual, transgender, and queer life and culture, as well as the historical and contemporary Milwaukee-area LGBTQ+ community.
 Materials in this area are generally published before 1969, with the exception of local publications and pre-Stonewall autobiographical experiences.
 There is a particular emphasis on gay and lesbian fiction, especially pulp fiction and romance novels.
 Developed through gift and purchase.

 Printing and Publishing History and the History of the Book